noreengithub/cloudfiler/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.6.

-## Development server
+## Dockerization and Development server

-Run `ng serve` for a dev server.
+Install docker composer in system and run this command Run `docker composer up` for a creating container.
 Navigate to `http://localhost:4200/?access_token=8450b416-06e7-4dec-ae2e-52cb8166b275`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding